skip to main content

 Compare Costs:

-Often, promotions and incentives cannot be combined, so it’s important to compare costs when determining your best option.
-Before accepting an incentive or special financing, calculate the associated savings—both on your monthly payments and over the life of the loan.
+Often, car dealer promotions and incentives cannot be combined.
+So, it’s important to compare costs when determining your best option.
+Before accepting an incentive or special financing, calculate the associated savings — both on your monthly payments and over the life of the loan.
 Here is an example comparing a cash incentive and 0% financing for a vehicle with a price of $25,000:

 cash incentive